GreatlyImprovedTechnology/UB1804/Ansible/README.md

-# UB1804
+# Ansible
-This repository created by JOR 10FEB19 for teaching UB1804.
+This repository created by JOR 13MAR19 for teaching Ansible.